 For example, it’s most reasonable to send a new cashback offer specifically to those who have enabled the cashback option in their account in the first place.

 Channels to use: Push notifications + in-app messages.
-With this format, you can deliver new offers at the best moments to catch a user’s attention: when they’ve just opened your app, viewed a relevant product screen or clicked on a push.
+With this format, you can deliver new marketing offers at the best moments to catch your fintech app users’ attention: when they’ve just opened your app, viewed a relevant product screen or clicked on a push.

 Message: Refer to the user’s experience: if you know they do money transfers from time to time, mention the newly-added benefits (like no-fee transfers).